dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 * The format of the documentation comments is described [here](TODO).
 * The `dafny doc` command accepts either files or folders as command-line arguments.
 A folder represents all the `.dfy` files contained recursively in that folder.
+A file that is a `.toml` [project file](#sec-project-files) represents all the files and options listed in the project file.
 * The command first parses and resolves the given files; it only proceeds to produce documentation if type resolution is successful (on all files).
 All the command-line options relevant to `dafny resolve` are available for `dafny doc`.